Cool Weather Outings in Sarasota County

 Experience Breathtaking Sunsets

-Be sure to bundle up for this late afternoon beach trip: when the sun sinks beneath the horizon, nighttime Gulf breezes come with a cutting chill — but a warm sweater and a blanket makes beach trips to catch the sunset some of the most spectacular during the winter months.
+Be sure to bundle up for this late afternoon beach trip: when the sun sinks beneath the horizon, nighttime Gulf breezes come with some chill — but a warm sweater and a blanket makes beach trips to catch the sunset some of the most spectacular during the winter months.

 Florida's famously vivid sunsets are at their peak "Wow!" factor during the autumn and winter, thanks to meteorology and the science of light.
 The lower humidity Florida experiences in its cooler months often results in more vibrant colors in sunrises and sunsets because water content in the atmosphere (high humidity) mutes the colorful wavelengths of light passing through the atmosphere.
 Skies that are clear of water particles (low humidity) allow for more vivid colors to reach the eye.